The latest in Criminal justice degrees will always be about good guys vs. bad guys. Follow along to learn more.

-As a forensic serologist you may also become an expert in interpreting blood patterns at a crime scene.
-Experts in the field can answer questions about directions of assault, angle of the weapon and distance between the victim and suspect by analyzing the blood splatter at a crime scene.
-Did you know that a serologist can help determine how long a person has been deceased based on the blood present in the crime scene?
+As a forensic serologist, you may also become an expert in interpreting blood patterns at a crime scene.
+Experts in the field can answer questions about directions of assault, the angle of the weapon, and the distance between the victim and suspect by analyzing the blood splatter at a crime scene.
+Did you know that a serologist can help determine how long a person has been deceased based on the blood present at the crime scene?

 Salary Range: $37,000 – $60,000

 A homeland security degree can help individuals qualify for a wide range of positions at the Department of Homeland Security and other federal agencies and aid in protecting the United States from the growing threat of global terrorism.
 Homeland security degree programs are available at numerous college campuses across the United States and also through online universities.